ikvict07/java-interview/README.md

-#H1 Simple app that can:
+# Simple App

+This application has functionalities that include:

-create user
+- Create a user
-read info about user
+- Read info about a user
-change online/offline status of the user imitate db api response time (5-10s)
+- Change online/offline status of the user
+- Imitate DB API response time (5-10s)